bencooper222/benc-blog/src/pages/lasik/index.md

   characterizing it as "most".

 [^6]:

+  When I finally received the receipt (one week later), it was a printed piece of paper in a hand-addressed envelope.
+  Everyone involved in the design and execution of the process of procuring that receipt should feel bad.

+[^7]:

   I should note here that Obamacare tried to create a system of electronic medical records which was a spectacular failure.
 Maybe someday.